dev

 -

-Resection of entesophyte / calcification including partial detachment & reattachment of tendon
+Resection of entesophyte / calcification & reattachment of tendon

 A single incision (5 – 6 cm) centred over the tendon insertion is made.
 The Achilles tendon is partially detached off the bone.
 Part of the diseased tendon is removed.
 The calcification within the tendon and Haglund's deformity is removed using surgical instruments.
 The tendon is then re-attached to the bone using bone anchors.
-Following surgery, a plaster is applied.
-You will be non-weight bearing on the operated leg for at least 2 weeks.
+Following surgery, a plaster or boot is applied.
+You will be non-weight bearing on the operated leg for 2 weeks.
 After 2 weeks, you will be allowed to increase your weight-bearing on the operated leg over a period of 6 weeks.
-You will be using a boot / plaster cast during this stage.
+You will be using a boot during this stage.

 -